To get involved in working toward racial justice, check out the many on-campus and off-campus community groups listed below.

-BSU has its own Leading for Change Racial Equity and Justice team with 18 members from Academic Affairs, Student Affairs, Operations, Outreach and Engagement, Student Success and Diversity; we welcome additional members as well.
+BSU has its own Leading for Change Racial Equity and Justice team with 18 members from Academic Affairs, Student Affairs, Operations, Outreach and Engagement, Student Success, Equity and Diversity; we welcome additional members as well.

-Please contact Vice President for Student Success and Diversity Sabrina Gentlewarrior at SGentlewarrior@bridgew.edu to join the BSU team and/or for more information about the Leading for Change Consortium.
+Please contact Vice President for Student Success, Equity and Diversity Sabrina Gentlewarrior at SGentlewarrior@bridgew.edu to join the BSU team and/or for more information about the Leading for Change Consortium.

 Multicultural Clubs and Organizations for Students

 Bridgewater State University students should check out the Engage BSU for more information on multicultural student clubs and organizations, including (but not limited to):

 - African American Society

 - African Student Association

 - Asian Student Union

 - Cape Verdean Student Association

 - International Culture Club